 Keeping SQL Server data up to date

 All set!
-You've written a script to move data from MSSQL into your data warehouse.
-What happens when there is new data in your MSSQL server that needs to be added to your data warehouse?
-Data freshness is one of the most important aspects of any analysis – what happens when you have new data that you need to add?
+You've written a script to move data from SQL Server into your data warehouse.
+But data freshness is one of the most important aspects of any analysis – what happens when you have new data that you need to add?

-You could load the entire MSSQL database again.
-This is almost guaranteed to be slow and painful, causing all kinds of latency.
+You could load the entire SQL Server database again.
+Doing this is almost guaranteed to be slow and painful, and cause all kinds of latency.

-The key here is to build your script to recognize new and updated records in the source database.
-Using an auto-incrementing field as a primary key is a great way to accomplish this.
+A better approach is to build your script to recognize new and updated records in the source database.
+Using an auto-incrementing field as a key is a great way to accomplish this.
 The key functions something like a bookmark, so your script can resume where it left off.
-When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in MSSQL.
+When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in SQL Server.

 Easier and faster alternatives

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.